When can you be prosecuted for conspiracy to commit a drugs offence?

 Legal aid for court proceedings

-If you are undergoing a drug conspiracy charge and are due to be prosecuted in a Magistrates’ Court, you can apply for legal aid (known as a Representation Order) from the Criminal Defence Service.
+If you are undergoing a conspiracy to supply class A drugs charge and are due to be prosecuted in a Magistrates’ Court, you can apply for legal aid (known as a Representation Order) from the Criminal Defence Service.
 To qualify, you will need to pass a means test to show that you cannot afford your own defence and a merit test to prove that you require a legal defence in the Interests of Justice.

 If you are facing Crown Court proceedings, a means test will be used to determine how much you will need to contribute to the cost of your defence.
 If you are found not guilty, any payments you make will be refunded with interest.